Be still my beating heart.

 Years ago, I sold Scrapbooking Supplies at local markets.
 I also made hand-made quilled cards.
 I have also been to art lessons, learnt how to paint (not well) in different mediums including watercolour and acrylic paints.

-I am not an artist, nor do I have the passion for being one.
+I am not an artist, nor do I have a passion for being one.

 In later years I scrapbooked my travels, loving the layering and textures you can add to pages.
 You can see an example of my Greece scrapbook in this post 5 Beautiful Travel Journal Ideas to Create.